markmoxon/elite-source-code-bbc-micro-cassette/README.md

 * The source code is peppered with a number of "deep dives", each of which goes into an aspect of the game in more detail.
 You find deep dives in the source files by simply searching for `Deep dive:`

 * There are loads of routines in Elite - literally hundreds.
-I will be adding more information on these soon, but for now you can find them in the source files by searching for `Subroutine name:`
+I will be adding more information on these soon, but for now you can find them in the source files by searching for `Type: Subroutine`

-* The entry point for the [main game code](elite-source.asm) is routine `TT170`, which you can find by searching for `Subroutine name:  TT170` (note there are two spaces after the colon).
+* The entry point for the [main game code](elite-source.asm) is routine `TT170`, which you can find by searching for `Name: TT170`.
 If you want to follow the program flow all the way from the title screen around the main game loop, then you can find a deep dive in the `TT170` routine that has you covered

 * The source code is designed to be read at an 80-column width and with a monospaced font, just like in the good old days